 Fundraising During a Pandemic

-With social distancing needs in mind, here are nine suggestions for fall fundraisers that will keep your group safe while raising the much-needed funds to keep you going.
+Here are some smart suggestions for fundraisers that will keep your group safe while raising the much-needed funds to keep you going.

 Services for Donations

 Product fundraisers are a tried and true fantastic source of income.
 And, with many platforms now fully serviceable online (100% order and delivery), this is still a great method for fundraising during these social-distancing times.
-Consider one of our favorites, See’s Candies – everyone could use a pandemic pick-me-up and your school or group keeps up to 50% of the sweet profit earned.
+Consider one of our favorites, See’s Candies or Fun Pasta Fundraising – everyone could use a pandemic pick-me-up and your school or group keeps up to 50% of the profit earned.

 There’s no better way to support families and local businesses than through a restaurant fundraiser!
 Partner with your fave place for a percentage of sales to go to your group during a designated day, then promote the restaurant and event to your crew via social media and the other communication channels you use.
 Be sure to choose a restaurant that is set up for to-go orders!
 (Panda Express makes it really easy to raise funds for your organization, school or group and gives you 20% of the earnings.)